Dr Alexis Foster

 - Research interests

-I have experience of a range of research methods including qualitative, randomised controlled trials, participatory research and secondary analysis.
-I am passionate about using mixed methods and I am interested in how research is implemented into health services.
+I have experience of a range of research methods including qualitative, randomised controlled trials, secondary analysis and reviews.
+I am passionate about using mixed-methods which draw upon participatory approaches.

 - Identifying the evidence base of interventions supporting mental health nurses to cope with stressful working enviroments: a scoping review.
 Journal of Nursing Management.